 There's nothing quite like relaxing on the sofa after a long day.
 From cosy 2-seaters to modular sofas, we've got just the seats you need to unwind on.
 Chill out on supportive medium-firm seats or sink into the softness that makes you feel like you're on cloud nine.

-Sofas are arguably the most used item of furniture in the house.
+Looking for a sofa for your home in Singapore?
 Choosing the right one will depend largely on style, space, budget, and who will be using it.
-Browse our latest styles and newest arrivals to furnish your home in Singapore.
+Browse our latest styles and newest arrivals to furnish your home.

 There are plenty of sofa and couch styles available.
 In fact, there are over twenty standard sofa styles to choose from.
 When selecting a style, you will need to consider the various design features available.
 Specifically, you should look into the sofa back height, the curvature of the arm, comfort vs design, size, material and functionality.